STUDY

 NON-PROBABILITY SAMPLING

 Non-probability sampling is a type of sampling where each member of the population does not have a known probability of being selected in the sample.
 In this type of sampling, each member of the population does not get an equal chance of being selected in the sample.
 Non-probability sampling is adopted when each member of the population cannot be selected, or the researcher intentionally wants to choose members selectively.
-For example, to study the impacts of domestic violence on children, the researcher may not interview all the children but will interview only those children who are suffered from domestic violence.
-Hence, the members cannot be selected randomly.
-The researcher will use his judgment to select the members.

 The types of non-probability sampling are explained as below: